ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

 **SPOT** == Single Point of Truth.
 This means initialize once, import elsewhere. don’t duplicate knowledge.
 \\
 \\
-**Compactness** - many of the best unix programs are just wrappers around one algorithm that does one thing well, clearly (ex: diff, grep, yacc)
+**Compactness** - many of the best Unix programs are just wrappers around one algorithm that does one thing well, clearly (ex: diff, grep, yacc)
 \\
 \\
-**Heuristics** are learned by trying rather than by being told.
-This is more complex and time-consuming to work with, especially in software development where complexity grows easily.
-\\
-\\
 Top-down vs Bottom-up software design

   - Are we thinking about the user and high-level functionality?
 Or the limits of hardware, specific calls to low-level machine stuff… then gluing them together later?
-  - Main event loops are the “top”
+  - Main event loops are the “top.”
-  - Network connections, protocols are the “bottom”
+  - Network connections, protocols are the “bottom.”
   - “Which end of the stack you start with matters a lot, because the layer at the other end is quite likely to be constrained by your initial choices.”

-  - Top-down seems to be more accepted way of teaching software design.
-  - Unix programmers tend to lean towards the bottom-up approach because low-level hardware primitives are so important.
+Unix programmers tend to lean towards the bottom-up approach because low-level hardware primitives are so important.
+\\
+\\
 Often, glue layers are needed to connect top-down and bottom-up approaches.
 Impedance-matching.
 Glue should be thin, minimal.
 \\
 \\
-C is  a good case study.
-C Became widely accepted in the mid-80s across different architectures, because it was general purpose, not extensive.
-Also the libraries are well-modularized.
+C Became widely accepted in the mid-80s across different architectures because it was general purpose, not extensive.
+Also the libraries are well-modularized.  (ex: Gimp plugins are small, simple C programs).
 \\
-ex: Gimp plugins are small, simple C programs.
 \\
-\\
-There is some conflict between unix traditions and Object-Oriented (OO)  approaches.
+There is some conflict between Unix traditions and Object-Oriented (OO)  approaches.
 Why?

-  - Unix conventions are similar to C, and it’s hard to do objects in C
+  - Unix conventions are similar to C, and it’s hard to do objects in C.
   - Unix has few layers of abstraction between hardware and top-level objects of program whereas OO-programming encourages lots of easy abstraction, meaning more thicker glue everywhere.
   - OO can lead to more side effects.

-We still see non-OO dominance in C, Perl and Shell programming (thought Perl has capability).
-\\
-\\
 **Modularity means good design.**  Global Variables are “poison” to modularity.
 They Let components leak info to one another.
 Are your modules much more than seven?
 Are your functions describable in a one-line comment?
 Break things up into subprograms when they get too complex.
 \\
 \\
 **Complexity of module rises to the square of # of API calls.** Try to keep API calls around seven or less.

-#### Textuality

-Retaining data in file formats and passing data around between programs, networks, etc - These are two very important issues.
-File formats and pointers may not make sense across different machines (32-bit vs 64-bit memory, for example).
 \\
 \\
-For transmission and storage, data structures must be flattened or serialized into byte-stream representations that can be later recovered.
-Serialization is often called marshalling and its inverse is called unmarshalling.
-\\
-\\
 **Text streams encourage encapsulation and human understanding.
 They are more portable and easily editable/readable by human eyes and fingers.**
 \\
 \\
-According to the author, it’s better to compress a text stream than design a complex binary file format.
-\\
-\\
-Textual protocols are more future-proof.
-\\
-\\
-Large images and multimedia often require a binary protocol to get the most bit density.
-\\
-\\
-Some networking protocols need to be binary to execute in better time or have lots of instructions.
-SMTP and HTTP are text-based protocols.
-As a result, they require more bandwidth and take more time to parse.
-\\
-\\
-Unix Password File Format == a text file with records one per line and colon-separated fields
-\\
-\\
-PNG is given as an example thoughtfully designed binary data format.
-If pixels were stored textually, the size and download times would go up significantly.
-Transaction economy was chosen over transparency.
-\\
-Traditional unix tools include:

-  - **grep** (Globally search for Reg Ex and Print)
-  - **find** lines that match string or regex and print
-  - **sed** (Stream EDitor) streams and transforms text.
-Ex: *sed ‘s/regex/replacement/g inputfile > outputfile*
-  - **awk** - An interpreted programming language that can be used to format output, reads input line by line
-  - **tr** translates text, replaces like this - *tr ‘abcd’ ‘efgh’*
-  - **cut** extracts specific sections from input

-Conventional metafile formats are best because they work with common tools and other developers will be familiar with your code quicker.
-Some examples of unix meta-formats:

-  - DSV - Delimiter-Separated Values (colon, or tab separates values)
-  - XML is accepted solution to nested data, but it can be hard to parse and difficult for humans to read.

-Textual file Format Conventions

-  - Generally, make one record per line is best for text-stream tools.
-Trailing white spaces should be allowed too.
-  - Less than 80 chars per line (fits terminal)
-  - "#" for comments
-  - Backslash escape convention
-  - One-record-per-line formats should use colon or whitespaces.
-Don’t allow distinction between tab and white spaces to be significant!
-Should work the same with any whitespace or local tab settings
-  - Favor hex over octal

-SMTP (Secure Mail Transfer Protocol) and POP3 (Post Office Protocol) protocols both use plain text, line-oriented format for mail.
-They have stood the test of time - simple, effective, human readable.
-\\
-\\
-In internet transmission, the payload is the data that we actually want (minus meta info, headers and other overhead).
-\\
-\\
-Many internet protocols are built on top of HTTP.
-HTTP requests are messages in RFC-822/MIME-like format.
-The header contains identification/authentication info and the first line is a method call on some resource specified by URI.
-The most important methods are:

-  - GET - fetch a resource
-  - PUT - modify a resource
-  - POST - send data to a backend process

-Most firewalls leave port 80 open.
-\\
-\\
-Building web servers on top of http makes them work easier to build and more likely to work everywhere.
-\\
-\\
-MIME is MultIpuropose Mail internet extension.
-It allows mail to send text in different formats, add files, meta info, etc.

-#### Transparency

 **“Beauty is the ultimate defense against complexity.”**
 \\
 \\